Tips to reduce your energy use and save on your power bills

 - Make sure oven doors close tightly and seals are in good condition.

-- Replace halogen with LED bulbs, especially where lights are on for long periods.
-Quality LED bulbs last 5–10 times longer than halogen bulbs and you can save up to 88% off your lighting costs.
+- Replace halogen with LED bulbs, especially in places where lights are on for long periods.
+Quality LED bulbs last 5–10 times longer than halogen bulbs.

 - Choose fluorescent tubes as they use a quarter of the electricity of ordinary bulbs and last around eight times longer.

-- Reduce bulb wattage—choose the lowest wattage bulb for the room’s lighting needs.
+- Choose the lowest wattage bulb for the room’s lighting needs.

-- Install motion detectors to control lighting in frequently unoccupied areas e.g. security or garage lights.
+- Install motion detectors to control lighting in frequently unoccupied areas, like the garage.

 - Clean lamps and fittings regularly—over time, dirt build up reduces light output.